geez0219/website-ng/src/assets/branches/r1.0/tutorial/beginner/t07_estimator.md

 est.fit()
 ```

-    FastEstimator-Warn: No ModelSaver Trace detected.
-Models will not be saved.
         ______           __  ______     __  _                 __
        / ____/___ ______/ /_/ ____/____/ /_(_)___ ___  ____ _/ /_____  _____
       / /_  / __ `/ ___/ __/ __/ / ___/ __/ / __ `__ \/ __ `/ __/ __ \/ ___/